morganross/FilePromptForge/README.md

 join is the python function for concatenate iter is the python function for cartesian products

+ main.py can build a promot from arugements using prompt_build_logic, or from a file files used for prompts can be specifyed inside of a file that the script then uses to send to api or the prompt can be written into the arguement when running main. if writting it in, it becomes only add, and i wonder if it can do folders

+superduper seperate logic funtions in a logic files or reach their own

+text processor script runs on the response, it writes the resonse to disk it can trim before or after word or phrase or symbol or matched conent from other file, it can find replace, and it names the response file based on set rules,this part has regex.

+  test function installs directories and files and sets apikey and makes a promot and writes a response using defaults

+perfer arguements to env variables?

+perfer files to argueents

+maybe we dont need to store the text from inside the files at all, just condier them files untill the final step.

+the program should be very serialized at first so maybe dont need to store anything, it goes one at a time using iter?

+we are gunna use dictionaries
 ##########################3
 Yes, you can interact with the ChatGPT API directly from the command line by using a tool like `curl`, which allows you to make HTTP requests.
 This way, you don’t have to write a script; instead, you can pass your prompt as an argument.
 Here’s how you might do it: